No new COVID-19 cases in N.S. | CBC News

-Nova Scotia is reporting no new cases of COVID-19 for the second consecutive day.
+Nova Scotia is reporting no new cases of COVID-19 for the third consecutive day.

-The Department of Health is reporting there are five active cases of the virus in the province.
-The two most recent cases were reported on Sunday.
-Both are in the central health zone and are related to travel outside Atlantic Canada.
-The people infected have been self-isolating.
+The Department of Health is reporting there are five active cases of the virus in the province, and those infected have been self-isolating.

 No one in Nova Scotia is currently hospitalized with COVID-19.